Drift Observations and Mitigation in LCLS-II RF: INTRODUCTION

 \section{INTRODUCTION}

 LCLS-II SRF cavity field control~\cite{lcls2} is performed with a digital Delayen-style~\cite{delayen} Self-Excited-Loop (SEL).
-Cavity phase is measured relative to a phase reference line (PRL).
+Cavity phase is measured relative to a Phase Reference Line (PRL).
 Resonance control is effected by piezo actuators (and stepper motors) based on state-space interpretation of forward and cavity waveforms.

 The dominant topic of this paper is deployment of SRF cavity control with feedback loops ``at scale.''
 The entire machine consists of 280 $\times$ 1.3\thinspace GHz SRF cavities and 16 $\times$ 3.9\thinspace GHz SRF cavities, not considering the gun and bunchers that use copper cavities.
-Each SRF cavity needs its own Field control loop (really two loops in one, considering I \& Q or magnitude \& phase) and a resonance control loop.
-Many more feedback loops are used in the Phase-averaging Reference Line (PRL) and the capture of that signal in LLRF chassis.
+Each SRF cavity needs its own field control loop (really two loops in one, considering I \& Q or magnitude \& phase) and resonance control loop.
+Many more feedback loops are used in the Phase-averaging Reference Line (PRL) and the tracking of that signal in Low Level Radio Frequency (LLRF) system.

-Both the field control loops and resonance control loops are subject to errors creeping in when RF cables change temperature, causing phase shifts.
+Both the field control and resonance control loops are subject to errors creeping in when RF cables change electrical length due to temperature variations, leading to observable system phase shifts.
 We deploy additional self-tuning feedback loops to mitigate those effects.
 Those loops depend on the presence of microphonics (time-varying cavity resonance frequency) in the SRF cavities.

 Finally, entire linacs are wrapped in beam diagnostics that can stabilize energy gain and chirp of the ensemble.
 To the LLRF system, this is the meaningful out-of-loop error indicator.